whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 ### The First Core Spiritual Practice: A Practical, Aware Gratitude

 I learned directly about the first spiritual practice of _cultivating a practical, aware gratitude_ for the gifts of life by repeatedly immersing myself in the natural world.
-I went to the same place every day, sitting in the same spot, and observed the nonhumans.
+I went to the same place every day and observed the nonhumans.
 At first, I felt a bit bored.
 But the more I observed the world around me, the more I learned.

 Over time, I learned which plants are edible, and which trees offer good wood for burning.
 I studied the language of birds, and what they could tell me about the rest of the forest.

-The more I learned how every creature and plant contributes to the web of life, the more grateful I felt.
+The more I learned how every creature contributes to the web of life, the more grateful I felt.
 Some trees are especially good at holding the soil in place on the edge of a stream -- holding the soil down is a gift they give.
 Birds' songs can alert me to nearby animals that I cannot see myself.
 Animals give the gifts of meat for food and hides for clothing.
 Streams give water for drinking.
 The sun gives us all warmth and light.

 All these things are gifts.
 No one makes the trees offer their gifts of shade or firewood.
 I can plant an apple tree and tend it, but I cannot make it bear fruit -- that is its gift.